Circular Economy Accelerator Grants

 What does this involve?

 A circular economy is one that's sustainable and eliminates waste as much as possible.
-It's an alternative to our current 'take, make, dispose' approach and means that products and materials are kept in use for as long as possible.
+It's an alternative to the current 'take, make, dispose' approach and means that products and materials are kept in use for as long as possible.

 Am I eligible?